tobsdb/tobsdb/README.md

 ## Overview

-This is the database server logic, I'll probably also build some client side API library for interacting with this in the future.
+This is the database server logic, I'll probably also build some client side API libraries for interacting with this in the future.

 In general the project has been fun and I've learned so much about golang (the language it is written in) and database design - which is the actual objective here, LEARNING.